What is data science?

 Data science documentation

 Although data science documentation varies by project and industry, it generally includes documentation that shows where the data comes from and how it was modified.
 This helps other members of the data team effectively use the data moving forward.
-For example, documentation helps business analysts use visualisation tools to interpret the dataset.
+For example, documentation helps business analysts use visualization tools to interpret the dataset.

 Types of data science documentation include: